gmittert/shush/README.md

 # Shush

-Shush is a simple http server written in Haskell
+Shush is a simple HTTP server written in Haskell

 ## Building
 Requirements: cabal, ghc